crate/crash/DEVELOP.rst

 - ``0.21``
 - ``0.20``

-Because Crash has not yet had a major release, as of yet, there are no last major releases to include in this list.
+Because this project has not yet had a major release, as of yet, there are no major releases before `0` to include in this list.

 Sometimes you might find that there are multiple older releases that need to be archived.